-Another reason why I dislike wooden cots is because of the risks of injury to baby.
+Camp cots also have a lower risk of injury for baby.
 When a baby starts sitting and standing they can easily fall over and bump their head against the wooden side bars.
 To prevent this parents stack pillows and bumper pillows around the sides of the cot.
-But this can, in turn, increase the risk of cot death and smothering.
-Camp cots are made of mesh material and a lot softer, making it a lot safer in this regard.
+But this can increase the risk of cot death or Sudden Infant Death Syndrome (SIDS).
+Camp cots are made of mesh material and a are lot softer.
+This reduces this risk.

 READ MORE: Top tips to get your baby to sleep